-Select the industry sector you believe best describes the industry in which your entity operates.
-If the schedule for this industry sector has different categories of activities that generate value, select the category you believe best reflects your entity's inbound distribution arrangement.
-Calculate your entity's five-year weighted average EBIT margin based on financial information without making adjustments for comparability purposes.
+Select the industry sector you believe best describes your entity.
+If the schedule for this industry sector has different categories of activities that generate value, select the one you believe best reflects the inbound distribution arrangement.

+Calculate your entity's 5-year weighted average EBIT margin based on financial information without making adjustments for comparability purposes.
 This reflects how the profit markers in PCG 2019/1 have been constructed.

-If your entity hasn't lodged tax returns for each of the five preceding income years, calculate the EBIT margin on a weighted average over the preceding years of consecutive lodgments.
+If your entity hasn't lodged tax returns for each of the 5 preceding income years, calculate the EBIT margin on a weighted average over the preceding years of consecutive lodgments.

-If your entity has an inbound distribution arrangement but you can't determine an EBIT margin for the arrangement, you should answer with Subcategory 3 indicating you didn't apply PCG 2019/1.
+If your entity has an inbound distribution arrangement but you can't determine an EBIT margin for the arrangement, answer with Subcategory 9 indicating you did not apply PCG 2019/1.
+Provide the reason you couldn't determine the EBIT margin in the Comments field.